christiandunkel/time-visualizer/doc/documentation.md

 <a name="module_NAV"></a>

 ## NAV
-manages the events of elements in navigation
+manages the UI of the navigation area

 * [NAV](#module_NAV)